rufflabs/Wififorge.github.io/content/Lab Walkthroughs/Lab 01 - Bettercap Recon.md

+# Summary
+In this lab we hope to familiarize ourselves with the tool Bettercap, a common wireless auditing tool.

+# Getting Started with Bettercap
 Select "**Bettercap Recon**" from the menu.
 Allow up to 30 seconds to initialize the network.

 ![[Pasted image 20250317233629.png]]

 *Note: normally, when using Bettercap with physical network cards, it is necessary to use “airmon-ng check kill” to kill processes that may interfere with Bettercap.
 However, running this command in the mininet-wifi network is unnecessary and may cause the environment to fail.*

-Start the monitor interface for a-wlan0.
+Start by putting the interface `a-wlan0` in monitor mode.

 ```bash
 airmon-ng start a-wlan0